China holds drill to shut down 'harmful' websites

 President Xi Jinping has overseen a tightening of China's cyberspace controls, including tough new data surveillance and censorship rules.
 This push is now ramping up ahead of an expected consolidation of power at the Communist Party Congress this autumn.

-The drill asked internet data centres to practice shutting down target web pages speedily and report relevant details to the police, including the affected websites' contact details, IP address and server location.
+The drill asked internet data centers to practice shutting down target web pages speedily and report relevant details to the police, including the affected websites' contact details, IP address and server location.

-China's Ministry of Public Security and China's cyberspace administration did not respond to faxed requests for comment.
+China's cyberspace administration declined to comment, saying it was not the correct department to address the question to.
+China's Ministry of Public Security did not respond to a faxed request for comment.

 Several service providers, including 21Vianet Group and VeryCloud, issued notices to users, warning of possible temporary service disruptions on Thursday afternoon as a result of the drill, which were confirmed to Reuters by their customer service representatives.